damianhakert/damianhakert.github.io/source/_posts/2015-09-02-a-grant-to-help-us-integrate-gitlab-with-open-source-osf.md

 ---

 As GitLab community keeps growing, we believe it's vital to integrate with other services and support the open source movement.
 We would like to facilitate researchers' efforts by integrating GitLab with [Open Science Framework (OSF)](https://osf.io/).
-We sponsored a USD 5,000 grant through the [Center for Open Science (COS)](http://centerforopenscience.org/) for the developer who helps us integrate with OSF.
+We will jointly sponsor a USD 8,000 - 10,000 grant through the [Center for Open Science (COS)](http://centerforopenscience.org/) for the developer who helps us integrate with OSF.

 <!-- more -->

+## What is OSF?

 Open Science Framework (OSF) is a free open source cloud based platform which connects services across the entire research lifecycle to promote research efficiency and reproducibility.
 OSF facilitates open collaboration in science